affiq23/text_classification_project/README.md

 # Text Classification Project
+Affiq Mohammed
+CS4375.004

 ## Overview
-This project for CS4375 implements Naive Bayes and Logistic Regression for spam detection using email datasets.
+This project implements Naive Bayes and Logistic Regression for spam detection using email datasets.

 ## File Structure
 This is how I organized my file structure in my local environment.